yeswecan/ofxUIGraph/readme.md

 Introduction
 ------------
-This openFrameworks addon manages complex UI hierarchy within the of-app asynchronously.
-Here every object has its own draw/update/input functions, and you can add or change them in any place within app.
+This openFrameworks addon mantains complex UI hierarchies within the oF app asynchronously.
+Every object has its own draw/update/input functions, and you can add or change them in any place within app at runtime.
+It relies heavily on C++11 syntax and requires oF 0.9.0.

-The features include:
+Warning!
+Still in development, at early stage.
+API will change

+## Features
 * Hierarchies of any complexity, managable in a simplest way possible
 * Your widgets and views are animatable with custom easing functions, the default one is also provided
 * You can use animation engine to animate your own properties of practically any kind effectively